 Display

-Having a 4K OLED display comes at a cost, though – battery life.
+Having a 4K AMOLED display comes at a cost, though – battery life.
 But let’s save that for another topic.
 Besides, we already know the winner here.

 Winner: Galaxy Chromebook